InderJagdeo/iOS-Developer-Portfolio/README.md

 ### Hi, I'm Inderjit Singh 👋

-I'm an Mobile Application Developer with 6+ years of iOS development experience for Apple Devices (iPad & iPhone).
+I'm a Mobile Application Developer with 6+ years of iOS development experience for Apple Devices (iPad & iPhone).

 - 🔭 I’m currently working on Portfolio
 - 🌱 I’m currently learning React js
+- - 💬 Ask me about Swift
+- - 📫 How to reach me: Twitter - @_InderJagdeo

 <!--